fivdi/epoll/README.md

 pins.
 The epoll module is used by [onoff](https://github.com/fivdi/onoff) to detect such interrupts.

-epoll supports Node.js versions 4, 6, 8 and 10.
+epoll supports Node.js versions 4, 6, 8, 10 and 11.

 ## Installation

-Note that epoll can only be installed successfully on Linux systems.
-Attempting to install epoll on other systems will result in compile errors.
+Note that although it should be possible to install epoll on non-Linux systems the functionality offered by epoll is only available on Linux systems.

 ```
 npm install epoll